Call us today for a free telephone consultation with an attorney about a power of attorney.

 In Louisiana, power of attorney is often called a “mandate” and is considered a crucial estate planning tool.
 The purpose of a power of attorney is to permit a person to act as an agent, or mandatary, on your behalf as the principal.
 A mandatary or representative can use a power of attorney to make financial, medical, parenting, real estate, tax or other decisions on the principal’s behalf.

 After the power of attorney is executed, the mandatary is bound to act with prudence and diligence.
 The agent is responsible for any loss that the principal sustains if he or she fails to perform properly or exceeds authority.
-If you are in need of creating or updating your power of attorney, we can help.
+If you are in need of creating or updating your power of attorney, be sure to retain the services of an experienced estate planning attorney.

 Louisiana power of attorney